5 from 20 votes

 • Add the cauliflower pieces into the batter.
 Mix well with your hands until the batter fully coats the cauliflower.

-• Working one piece at a time, carefully take the cauliflower pieces and allow the excess batter to drip off before adding to the oil.
+• Add the neutral oil to a bottomed pot or dutch oven over medium high heat until the oil reaches 375°F. Working one piece at a time, carefully take the cauliflower pieces and allow the excess batter to drip off before adding to the oil.
 Fry at 375F for 5-6 minutes until crispy and golden brown, maintaining an oil temperature of at least 350F (fry in smaller batches if the oil temperature is too low).
-Drain on a wire rack to allow excess oil to drip off and season with salt
+Drain on a wire rack to allow excess oil to drip off and immediately sprinkle the cauliflower with salt.

-• In a small saucepan, add the sauce ingredients and mix over medium heat until bubbling and thickened.
+• In a small saucepan, add soy sauce, sugar, honey, gochujang, gochugaru, rice vinegar, and water and mix over medium heat until bubbling and thickened.
 Brush the sauce onto the fried cauliflower and season with scallions and sesame seeds.
 Enjoy!

 Notes

-Chill the Batter: Add ice cubes to the batter to get it extra cold.
-Alternatively, you can let the batter rest in the refrigerator for about 15-30 minutes.
+Chill the batter: Add ice cubes to the batter to get it extra cold or refrigerate the batter for about 15-30 minutes.
 This allows the starches to hydrate and the batter to thicken, resulting in a crispier texture.

 Nutrition